erezlevanon/DaisyTouchFunctionGenerator/README.md

 - As waveforms for "oscilators" generating sound.
 - As waveforms for "lfo"s patched into other components such as filters.
 - As functions for arppegiators or sequencer.

+## Installation
+Download or clore the entire repository into your arduino library directory. \
+You should then be able to include the library in any sketch, and the code examples will have the examples for this library as well.

 ## Generating a function/waveform